 Once you’ve done this, simply click on ” ` ” or whichever key you’ve set the developer console on and type in this command: r_cleardecals.

 You’re done!
 This will instantly remove any blood, bullet holes or bullet marks, and even graffiti from your screen.

-💡 Note: Not using a “clear decals bind” like this will force you to use the r-cleardecals command every time you launch CSGO.
+💡 Note: Not using a “clear decals bind” like this will force you to use the r-cleardecals command every time you launch CS2.

-Here’s a better way to clear decals in CSGO with a simple bind shift command.
+Here’s a better way to clear decals in CS2 with a simple bind shift command.